robertpiosik/CodeWebChat/README.md

 **Guiding principles**

-- Initialize chatbots—don't scrape responses
+- Initialize chatbots for conversations—don't scrape responses
-- Privacy first—100% local, zero telemetry
+- Respect user privacy—don't collect any data
-- Free forever—community effort
+- Free forever—open-source community effort

 **CWC is for you if you're**

-- an experienced developer working on a large codebase
+- a software engineer working on a large codebase
 - a student or hobbyist on a budget

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>